svecosystem/barqode/docs/src/content/components/barqode-dropzone.md

 ---
 title: BarqodeDropzone
-description: File input with camera support on mobile.
+description: Click to upload images, drag & drop or use your camera to scan.
 section: Components
 ---